Georgia and its Transit Potential

 AI

 Since 1991, a concept of the Silk Road has slowly been emerging on the borders Georgia.
 A closer look at historical documents from the ancient or medieval eras, or even the 15th-19th century, will reveal that this is true.
-The history of Georgia shows a pattern of major trade routes that run to the south, east, and north of Georgia.
-These routes were connected to the outer and Central Asia.
+The history of Georgia shows a pattern of major trade routes that run to the south, east, west and north of Georgia.
+These routes were connected to the outer Middle East and Central Asia.
 They also ran through the Russian hinterland.
-Rarely did the routes include Georgian land, and when they did, it was for a very short time.
+Rarely did the routes include land, and when they did, it was for a very short time.
 The geography of Georgia prevented transit through the country: the Caucasus Mountains, the seas, and the general lack of geographic knowledge over centuries.

 The Silk Road Forum, a major biannual event held in Tbilisi every two years, is a good example of Georgia’s growing position on the Silk Road.
 The hosting of this event highlights how Georgia has recently enhanced its historical role as an interregional hub connecting Europe with Asia.
 On the map, this is the shortest route from China to Europe, which in turn could make the country a more attractive destination for foreign investments.
-Tbilisi can also benefit from the regional context, as Georgia has Free Trade Agreements (FTAs) with Turkey, CIS countries, EFTA, China, and a DCFTA, which includes a 2.3 billion-consumer market.
-The European business community can leverage these advantages in order to penetrate the far-flung areas of Central Asia and Middle East.
+Tbilisi can also benefit from the regional context, as Georgia has Free Trade Agreements (FTAs) with Turkey, CIS countries, EFTA, China, and a DCFTA, which includes a .3 billion-consumer market.
+The European business can leverage these advantages in order to penetrate the far-flung areas of Central Asia and Middle East.

 From a historical perspective, it is clear that the modern Silk Road concept, which originated in China, represents the greatest opportunity Georgia has ever had since the dissolution, in 1490, of the united Georgian monarchy, when major roads crossed the Georgian territory.